aptech/docs/docs/CR-svd1.rst

 Purpose
 ----------------
-Computes the singular value decomposition of a matrix so that: x = u * s * v'.
+Computes the singular value decomposition of a matrix so that: :math:`x = u * s * v'`.

 Format
 ----------------
 .. function:: svd1(x)

-    :param x:
+    :param x: matrix whose singular values are to be computed
-    :type x: NxP matrix whose singular values are to be computed
+    :type x: NxP matrix

-    :returns: u (*NxN matrix*), the left singular vectors of x.
+    :returns: u (*NxN matrix*), the left singular vectors of *x*.

-    :returns: s (*NxP diagonal matrix*), containing the singular values of x arranged in descending order on the principal diagonal.
+    :returns: s (*NxP diagonal matrix*), containing the singular values of *x* arranged in descending order on the principal diagonal.

-    :returns: v (*PxP matrix*), the right singular vectors of x.
+    :returns: v (*PxP matrix*), the right singular vectors of *x*.

 Examples
 ----------------